 The THV must be stored at 10 °C to 25 °C (50 °F to 77 °F).
+Each jar is shipped in an enclosure containing a temperature indicator to detect exposure of the THV to extreme temperature.

 The delivery system and accessories should be stored in a cool, dry place.